riscv-software-src/riscof/docs/source/plugins.rst

 common or specific parameters to the Python plugin.
 This makes it easy for users to modify the parameters in the config.ini file itself, instead of having to change it in the Python file.

-At minimum, the DUT node of the ``config.ini`` must contain paths to the ISA and Platform yaml specs.
+At minimum, the DUT node of the ``config.ini`` must contain paths to the ISA and Platform YAML specs.
 If the DUT node is missing or is empty in the ``config.ini`` this function should throw an error and exit.
 This is done in lines 8-10 in the snippet below.